Manda Pama

-Manda Pama, is a super hit in Sri Lanka and song was commercial successful.The song became an internet sensation within few days since its official YouTube video release.
+Manda Pama, is a super hit in Sri Lanka and the song was commercial successful.The song became an internet sensation within few days since its official YouTube video release.
 With in 2 days it reached 2 million views on YouTube.
-Manda Pama is the song which reached 10 million views on YouTube in Very short time."Manda Pama" debuted at number-one on the Apple iTunes Top 100 Sri Lanka.
+Manda Pama is the song which reached 10 million views on YouTube in a Very short time."Manda Pama" debuted at number-one on the Apple iTunes Top 100 Sri Lanka.
 And it was the number one song on Sri Lankan chart shows.And that time it was the most requested song in Sri Lanka.

 Its accompanying music video, directed by Hasinth Pathirana from off-road pictures.
 The song, Manda Pama has passed 22 million views on YouTube as of September 2021.